vaginessa/dns-wiki/Home.md

 Important Information
 ---------------------

-:exclamation: Before you ask anything please take a look first into our [[FAQ]].
+:exclamation: Before you ask anything please take a look first into our [[FAQ]]. :exclamation:

 * [Changelog](https://github.com/ukanth/afwall/blob/master/Changelog.md) describes changes in each version of AFWall+.
 * [[CustomScripts]] contains the beginnings of a user manual.
 Some questions about working with iptables might be answered here, it also contains some predefined scripts you can use (Copy into a .txt file, rename .txt extension to .sh).